 What activities do you enjoy during your vacation?

 I love to be in nature and despise visiting cities and churches, which is why I’ll never travel with my mom again.
 Yes, I know, compromise is a thing; but you don’t wanna compromise half your holiday now, do you?
 In that case, maybe consider traveling solo.
-Travel with friends interested in the same things as you.
+Traveling with friends is best if they are interested in the same things as you.

 How many photos do you take on a trip?